ory/docs/docs/keto/engines/index.md

 ---
 id: index
-title: Introduction
+title: Access Controle Engines - Introduction
 ---

-Whatever your system looks like, you probably have a concept of permissions which models who is allowed to do what ("access control").
+Whatever your system looks like, you probably have a concept of permissions which models who is allowed to do what (access control).
 ORY Keto provides you with battle-tested, best practice access control concepts.

-This page will show the different concepts that have emerged as best practices and which are being used widely in software today.

-While ORY Keto is in "sandbox" mode, not all access control mechanisms are supported.
-We will shine light on them anyways.
+Please not that ORY Keto doesn't support all access control mechanisms while in "sandbox" mode.

+This chapter introduces the most widely used Access Control Policies.
+Before we do that, let's go over some basics.

-Before we take a look at Access Control Policies in detail, let's get some of the basics figured out.
-Every app that has users usually assigns permissions to these users ("Bob, Alice are allowed to write blog posts").
-There are various established practices for assigning one or more permissions to one or more users.
+Every app that has users usually assigns permissions to these users ("Bob and Alice are allowed to write blog posts").
+There are various established best practices for assigning one or more permissions to one or more users.
 In the context of access control, you'll often encounter **users**, **identities** or **subjects**.
-They usually include users, robots, cronjobs, services, ... .
+They typically include users, robots, cronjobs, services, etc.